 If your personal injury disabled you for a period of time or hurt your financial situation, then you may have fallen behind on some child support payments.
 Regardless of the reason, you are legally required to make child support payments on time, and pay back what you have not already paid.
 The courts may suggest or require that the missed child support payments are paid for with a portion of the settlement.

 - Loss of Wages:

 If you are unable to work, then a personal injury settlement will usually cover lost wages and income.
 Although you may have been unable to pay child support because of missing work due to an injury, compensation for lost wages are required to be counted toward child support payments.

-If you have received a personal injury settlement, you should speak with a child custody lawyer Flower Mound, TX residents rely on.
+If you have received a personal injury settlement, you should speak with a child custody lawyer.
 They can help you determine whether your child support payments will be affected, as well as what portion of your settlement may be used toward child support.